Extreme users: History

 The earliest study that coined the name 'extreme characters/extreme users' for this approach was J. Djajadiningrat's Interaction Relabelling and Extreme Characters.
-It is here that the concept of using brink users for the exploration of unexplored use cases for a product or service.
-However, the concept of using extreme characters in the user experience of product or services can be dated back to the 19th century.
+However, the concept of using extreme characters in the user experience of products or services can be dated back to the 19th century.

-This can be seen with through Vint Cerf's exploration into programming a closed source email protocol within the year 1972.
-From his programming, he communicated that through the capability for electronic letters within a closed network, he was inherently able to talk to his deaf wife whilst they were both at work.
+This can be seen through Vint Cerf's exploration into programming a closed source email protocol in the year 1972.
+Through his programming, he showed that with electronic letters within a closed network, he was able to talk to his deaf wife while they were both at work.

-Moreover, another known landmark use of this design methodology before the cultivation of its academic recognition within the aforementioned J. Djajadiningrat's study, was Alexander Graham Bell's work with the deaf formulating in his patient for the first telephone.
-Through designing for patient with hearing difficulties, a user that is not inherently the 'generic user', Bell's work cultivated in one of the biggest telecommunication leaps in the modern age.
+Another known landmark use of this design methodology before the cultivation of its academic recognition within the aforementioned J. Djajadiningrat's study, was Alexander Graham Bell's work with the deaf, which resulted in his patent for the first telephone.
+Through designing for a patient with hearing difficulties, a user that is not inherently the 'generic user', Bell's work culminated in one of the biggest telecommunication leaps in the modern age.

 J. Djajadiningrat's study

 The first academic recognition of extreme users can be seen within Interaction Relabelling and Extreme Characters: Methods for Exploring Aesthetic Interactions.
-Through its citing of specific studies in the use-cases of personas, it brings to fruition how many studies had been citing the use of extreme characters within their product design without realising its academic potential.
-J. Djajadiningrat depicts this in judgement of Actors, Hairdos and Videotapes - Informance Design. which was already using extreme characters before the technique was coined.
-They used it in this design in order to steer away the product design away from the characters within a specific target group.
-He judges how through their accidental use of three extreme personas, a drug dealer, the Pope and a woman with two husbands.
+Through its citing of specific studies in the use-cases of personas, it shows how many studies had been citing the use of extreme characters within their product design without realising their academic potential.
+J. Djajadiningrat provides the example of Actors, Hairdos and Videotapes - Informance Design, which was already using extreme characters before the technique was coined.
+Extreme characters were used in this design in order to steer the product design away from the characters within a specific target group.
+He points out their accidental use of three extreme personas: a drug dealer, the Pope, and a woman with two husbands.
 Following this, Djajadiningrat judged the development of each character in order to analyse the creation of specific products that helped their contexts.
-For the Pope, it was a product that gave status, for the drug dealer it was a product that highlighted secrecy and finally for the polyandrous wife, it created a product that designed a management system.
+For the Pope, it was a product that gave status; For the drug dealer, it was a product that highlighted secrecy; and finally, for the polyandrous wife, it created a product that designed a management system.

-Thereby, by J. Djajadingrat's study, the first academic recognition of extreme users formed the academic advantage of how the methodology can expose emotions and traits that are not obvious for standard user's scenario.
-Moreover, by utilising this technique, J Djajadiningrat argues that allows for designers to make more humane and human centric products and services.
+J. Djajadiningrat's study was the first academic recognition of extreme users, and demonstrated the academic advantage of how the methodology can expose emotions and traits that are not obvious for the standard user's scenario.
+J. Djajadiningrat argues that utilising this technique allows designers to make more humane and human-centric products and services.